Random walks on mated-CRT planar maps and Liouville Brownian motion: Introduction

 \begin{thm} For each $z\in\BB D$, consider the conditional law of the embedded, linearly interpolated walk $(\psi^\ep(X^{z,\ep}_{m_\ep t}))_{t\geq 0}$, given $(L_t,R_t)_{t \in [0,1]}$ (equivalently, given $(h,\eta)$).
 As $\ep\rta 0$, these laws converge in probability to the rescaled law of $\gamma$-Liouville Brownian motion started from $z$ {associated with }\ $h$, defined in \eqref{D:LBMmed}, stopped upon leaving the unit disk $\BB{D}$, with respect to the Prokhorov topology induced by the local uniform metric on curves $[0,\infty)\rta \BB C$.
 In fact, the convergence occurs uniformly over all points $z$ in any compact subset of $\ol{\BB D}\setminus \{1\}$. \end{thm}

 Due to~\eqref{E:TutteLQG}, Theorem~\ref{thm-lbm-conv_disk} is equivalent to the analogous statement with the SLE/LQG embedding in place of the Tutte embedding.
 Note that we only claim uniform convergence on compact subsets of $\ol{\BB D}\setminus \{1\}$ in Theorem~\ref{thm-lbm-conv_disk}, not uniform convergence on all of $\ol{\BB D}$.
 We know that the random walk on $\mcl G^\ep$ converges to Brownian motion \emph{modulo time parametrization} uniformly over all starting points in $\ol{\BB D}$~\cite[Theorem 3.4]{gms-tutte} (in the quenched sense).
-We expect that the result of Theorem~\ref{thm-lbm-conv_disk} also holds uniformly over all $z\in\ol{\BB D}$, but in order to prove this one would need some arguments to prevent the walk started near the marked point $1$ from getting ``stuck" and {staying} in a small neighborhood of $1$ for an unusually long time without hitting $\bdy\BB D$.
+We expect that the result of Theorem~\ref{thm-lbm-conv_disk} also holds uniformly over all $z\in\ol{\BB D}$, but in order to prove this one would need some arguments to prevent the walk started near the marked point $1$ from getting ``stuck" and staying in a small neighborhood of $1$ for an unusually long time without hitting $\bdy\BB D$.

-As we explain below, our proof of Theorem~\ref{thm-lbm-conv} relies on the one hand on proving a tightness result for the conditional law of $\{\eta(X^{z,\ep}_{m_\ep t})\}_{t\geq 0}$ given $(h,\eta)$, and on the other hand on a characterization statement for the subsequential limits.
-We believe that some elements in the structure of this proof could probably also be used in future work about scaling limits results for random walks on different models of random planar maps.
-In particular, our proof establishes the following characterization of Liouville Brownian motion, which is of independent interest.
+As we explain below, our proof of Theorem~\ref{thm-lbm-conv} relies on the one hand on proving a tightness result for the conditional law of $\{\eta(X^{z,\ep}_{m_\ep t})\}_{t\geq 0}$ given $(h,\eta)$, and on the other hand on a characterization statement for the subsequential limits, which is stated below as Theorem \ref{T:LBMchar_intro}.
+Our proof of convergence to Liouville Brownian motion is restricted to mated-CRT maps and does not apply in full to other natural models of random planar maps such as the UIPT.
+Nevertheless, several aspects of our proof might be useful in this more general setting.
+In particular, the following characterization of Liouville Brownian motion is of independent interest and may be useful for identifying (subsequential) limits of random walk on other models of conformally embedded random planar maps.
 We state this result somewhat informally, deferring the actual necessary definitions and full statement to Section \ref{sec-characterization} and in particular Proposition \ref{prop-bm-unique}.